-- Poster to be made on poster board. (max. size 18 x 24 inches) Crayons, markers, pencils, pens, cut out pictures, and/or photos can be used.
-The dates of the Deaf Awareness week in May or the month of September needs to be on the poster. - The name of the entrant is to be placed on the back of the poster along with (age as of Jan.
+- Poster to be made on poster board. (max. size 18 x 24 inches) Crayons, markers, pencils, pens, cut out pictures, and/or photos can be used. - The name of the entrant is to be placed on the back of the poster along with (age as of Jan.
 1st for Juniors,)Junior or Subordinate Grange name and number and county.